 After exiting the freeway and turning down Jelly Bean Lane (yep they have their own street), you will see the large Jelly Bean Factory right in front of you.
 There is a lot of parking, but take your time and explore the exterior as there are a few fun signs to see before you are whisked away into the magical world of Jelly Beans.

-If you are looking to tour the factory, then I would recommend checking in for a tour first as you may have to wait, so you want to make sure you are checked in.
+If you are looking to tour the factory, then I would recommend checking in for a tour first as you may have to wait.
 Tours depart every 20 minutes throughout the day, and you may have to wait for 20-30 minutes to get on a tour when you go.

-There are no cameras allowed on the tour, so there are not any pictures after the time I was told to turn the camera off.
-Production is only during weekdays, but they have videos they show if you tour on the weekend so you can visualize what it looks like when people are working below you.
+Production is only during the weekdays, but they have videos they show if you tour on the weekend so you can visualize what it looks like when people are working below you.

 Here are a few things I learned: